nodejs/node/doc/api/n-api.md

 ## Building

-Unlike modules written in JavaScript, developing and deploying Node native addons using N-API requires an additional set of tools.
+Unlike modules written in JavaScript, developing and deploying Node.js native addons using N-API requires an additional set of tools.
 Besides the basic tools required to develop for Node.js, the native addon developer requires a toolchain that can compile C and C++ code into a binary.
 In addition,